viettran-edgeAI/MCU/tools/pre_train/README.md

 - **Cleaner Configuration**: Removed complex ratio combining logic for better user experience
 - **Automatic Fallback**: `valid_score` automatically switches to `oob_score` when validation set too small

+#### New Build Model Only Mode
+- **Fast Model Building**: New default mode that builds models quickly without grid search
+- **Command Line Control**: Use `-training` flag to enable full grid search optimization
+- **Smart Parameter Selection**: Uses first values from ranges or config overrides for rapid prototyping
+- **Complete Output**: Still generates all MCU deployment files and evaluates on test set
+- **Workflow Optimization**: Essential for large datasets and iterative development

 ### Migration Guide from v2024.09.1

 If you're upgrading from the previous version, update your `model_config.json`: